GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

                 - `(public)/Login/useYeti:` Controls the Yeti to handle the animation of "interacting" with inputs

 - `./src/stores:` Stores for the Zustand library
+    - `Modal:`
+        - `modalStore.ts:` Controls the display and clears the application's modal data.
     - `User:`
         - `userStore.ts:` To set the user in the application
     - `HydratorZustand.ts:` The Zustand "Hydrator" for direct use in layout.tsx